 Cartagena has SO much to offer.
 We explored for four days and still felt like we could have explored more.

-We traveled to Columbia in January and the weather was perfect.
+We traveled to Colombia in January and the weather was perfect.
 Bogota was chilly at night and about 80 degrees during the day.
 Cartagena was HOT!
 We did not need any jackets during our stay in Cartagena.

 I speak very little Spanish ( a skill I am working on improving) but my friend is fluent.
 To be honest, I think it would have been difficult to get around without her ability to speak Spanish.
-If you are thinking of traveling to Columbia and do not speak Spanish, I would make sure to have a translator app and take picture of your destinations to show your cab drivers, I was grateful to be with her so she could help navigate.
+If you are thinking of traveling to Colombia and do not speak Spanish, I would make sure to have a translator app and take picture of your destinations to show your cab drivers, I was grateful to be with her so she could help navigate.

 We either walked or took cabs in both Bogota and Cartagena and it worked well for us.
 We did take a short flight from Bogota to Cartagena which was very easy.